Browsed by

 Simplifying Data Manipulation: Transposing Columns into Rows with Ease

-Sometimes, I see many people managing their data as columns like the example below.
-It seems convenient because we can see our data all at once.
-However, this data format is problematic for data analysis, which fundamentally relies on variables, namely independent and dependent variables.
-Download data file (.csv) https://github.com/agronomy4future/raw_data_practice/blob/main/yield_per_location.csv In the given data format, each level for the independent variable (i.e., location) was not combined in one column, and therefore we need to rearrange the data format.
-If the…
+Sometimes, I see many people organizing their data in columns, as shown in the example below.
+This format may seem convenient because it allows us to view all the data at once.
+However, it poses problems for data analysis, which fundamentally relies on variables — namely, independent and dependent variables.
+Download data file (.csv) https://github.com/agronomy4future/raw_data_practice/blob/main/yield_per_location.csv In the given data format, each level of the independent variable (i.e., location) is not combined into a single column, so we need to rearrange…

 Read More Read More